 Instructions

-- In a large bowl, crack eggs and whisk together.
-Add ham, carrots, diced onions, and salt and pepper.
-Mix the ingredients together
+- In a large bowl, crack eggs.
+Add diced ham, carrots, green onions, and salt and pepper.
+Mix the ingredients together.

 - Lightly brush a pan with oil and set the heat on low.
 Add some egg mix to the pan, allowing it to spread.
 Make sure the egg mix makes a thin, solid layer that covers the bottom of the pan.